imagej/imagej.github.io/pages/Colocalization_Analysis.md

 The [Colocalization Test](Colocalization_Test "wikilink") plugin performs the Costes test for statistical significance (which you should ALWAYS do after calculating the thresholded Manders coefficients and the scatterplot).
-It is in the menus at
+It is in the menus at {% include bc content="Analyze |
+Colocalization | Colocalization Test" %}

 ![ColocTestGUI1.png](ColocTestGUI1.png "ColocTestGUI1.png")